MIT logo

 Programming

 1 .
-What activities are going to be in the programmed open space?
+What activities happen in the programmed open space?

-We see the open space as an opportunity to open the best of MIT and our local innovation hub to the world each day through interactive activities, large and small events, art and technology installations, and a full calendar of daily programming.
-We envision a lively destination that draws people from across MIT, the Kendall area, and beyond in a meaningful way throughout the year.
-We envision all kinds of activities such as farmer’s markets, fitness classes, food trucks and festivals, lectures, hackathons, community gatherings and more.
-Activities will be planned and coordinated by the new Director of Open Space Programming at MIT, Jessie Smith.
-A Retail and Open Space Advisory Committee is helping us in working with the community to shape the programs that occur within the space.
+The MIT Open Space is an opportunity to share the best of MIT and our local innovation hub with the world each day through interactive activities, large and small events, art and technology installations, and a full calendar of year-round programming.
+It is a lively destination that draws people from across MIT, the Kendall area, and beyond in a meaningful way throughout the year.
+The MIT Open Space holds all kinds of activities such as farmer’s markets, fitness classes, food trucks and festivals, lectures, hackathons, community gatherings, and more.
+Activities are coordinated by the Director of Open Space Programming at MIT, Jessie Smith and her team.
+A Retail and Open Space Advisory Committee helps us in working with the community to shape the programs that occur within the space.

-Yes, MIT has an extensive public art program and we are working closely with the MIT List Visual Arts Center to curate pieces that will be unique, defining moments of the open space and architecture.
+MIT has an extensive public art program and we work with the MIT List Visual Arts Center to curate pieces.
+Visit www.listart.mit.edu/art-artists for more information about MIT Public Art.

 3. What is the MIT Forum?

-The MIT Forum will be a 200 seat auditorium and event space in Site 4 that will be used for MIT admissions meetings and presentations, community events, and other activities.
+The MIT Forum is a 200 seat auditorium and event space in the MIT Welcome Center at 292 Main Street, which is used for MIT admissions meetings and presentations, community events, and other activities.
 The space is designed so that events can spill out into the open space and engage the community year-round.

 Retail

-We are extremely excited about the future of Kendall Square, and MIT is committed to ushering in enhanced and flexible retail and dining options that will fill in the gaps of goods and services the neighborhood needs.
-We are planning for unique concepts by strong, local operators and to extend hours beyond the work day.
+We are extremely excited about the ongoing development of Kendall Square, and MIT is committed to ushering in enhanced and flexible retail and dining options that fill in the gaps of goods and services the neighborhood needs.
+We have been bringing in unique concepts by strong, local operators who have extended hours beyond the work day, helping to enhance the liveliness of Kendall Square.

 2. Will you relocate the existing Main Street retailers?